 The Company does not have taxable income for this financial year.
-The Ministry of Finance has granted GST remission for all input tax claims incurred on all business purchases made by the Company on behalf of DI Fund, PPF Life Fund and PPF General Fund until 12 January 2022 or until the target fund size of respective Funds has been reached, whichever is earlier.
+The Ministry of Finance has granted GST remission for all input tax claims incurred on all business purchases made by the Company on behalf of DI Fund, PPF Life Fund and PPF General Fund until end of 2022 or until the target fund size of respective Funds has been reached, whichever is earlier.

-2020 2019

-\$ \$

-Cash at bank 5,657,710 6,985,637
+2021 \$ 2020 \$ Cash at bank 6,236,966 5,657,710